kuniyasu/sv_jenkins/README.md

 This library can use for reporting unit-test with system verilog verification.

-This xml report file can read jenkins, which is continus integrattion plathome.
+Jenkins, which is continus integrattion plathome,  can read this xml report file.

 Maybe this library make you easy regression scheme.